fandora-network/docs/docs/develop/alchemy.md

 ## Overview

 This tutorial is for developers who are either new to Ethereum blockchain development or want to understand the fundamentals of deploying and interacting with smart contracts.
-It will walk through creating and deploying a smart contract on the Polygon Mumbai test network using a virtual wallet ([Metamask](https://metamask.io)), [Solidity](https://docs.soliditylang.org/en/v0.8.0/), [Hardhat](https://hardhat.org), and [Alchemy](https://alchemy.com/?a=polygon-docs).
+It will walk through creating and deploying a smart contract on the fandora Mumbai test network using a virtual wallet ([Metamask](https://metamask.io)), [Solidity](https://docs.soliditylang.org/en/v0.8.0/), [Hardhat](https://hardhat.org), and [Alchemy](https://alchemy.com/?a=fandora-docs).

 :::note